uspki/policies/certificate-policy.md

 ### 3.2.3 Authentication of individual identity
-Subscriber certificates validating natural born persons or individual identity are not allowed under this Certificate Policy.
+Subscriber certificates identifying and authenticating natural born persons or individual identity are not allowed under this Certificate Policy.

 ### 3.2.4 Non-verified subscriber information